Are there really 12 Days of Christmas?

 So the Christmas season begins with evening prayer on Christmas Eve.
 Christmas Eve Masses celebrated before midnight are actually a vigil Mass for Christmas Day.

 But when exactly does it end?
 The norms go on to help clarify.

 37. Epiphany is celebrated on 6 January, unless (where it is not observed as a holy day of obligation) it has been assigned to the Sunday occurring between 2 January and 8 January…

 38. The Sunday falling after 6 January is the Feast of the Baptism of the Lord.

 In the United States, the Epiphany is transferred to the first Sunday after January 1, which falls somewhere between January 2 and January 8.
 (It is not commemorated as its own holy day of obligation, but remember that every Sunday is a holy day of obligation!

-The means that the Baptism of the Lord will be celebrated on Sunday, January 13, 2019, ending the Christmas season.
+This means that the Baptism of the Lord will be celebrated on Sunday, January 12, 2020, ending the Christmas season.

 So, maybe the better question is - how long will you leave your Christmas tree, decorations and lights up?